Connect Google Analytics to your site

-You can connect Google Analytics to analyze traffic on your site and receive additional statistics for analysis.
+You can connect Google Analytics to analyze traffic on your site or bio link page and receive additional statistics for analysis.

 Create a new data stream